xLucaPMx/xLucaPMx/README.md

 - :zap: Student of life.
 - :dart: I’m currently learning many things, I believe that everyday is a learning opportunity.
-- :unlock:  Wanting to participate in the most powerful technological advance.
+- :globe_with_meridians: Lover of technological progress.
-- :globe_with_meridians: Great interest in backend and Python.
+- :computer: Great interest in backend and Python.
 - :unlock: Contributing to Open Source.
 <!--End Intro-->